Skip to main content

 Vaulting

 Vaulting is the process of exchanging a single-use payment method ID for a multi-use payment method ID.
-For our ACH integration, vaulting includes verification options:
+For our ACH integration, vaulting includes the following verification options:

 Vaulting with verification